CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Jessica Jean Reif Cohen - Bank of America Merrill Lynch

 Thank you.
-A couple questions.
-Just two.
-Well, three maybe.
-One, now that the writers' strike has been resolved before you think it actually go (33:55), what is the financial impact of the new contract?
+A couple questions, just two, three maybe.
+One, now that the writers' strike has been resolved before I think it actually goes, what is the financial impact of the new contract?
 Second, you aren't in – part of the consortium that advertising consortium with Viacom, Fox and Turner.
 Do you think that impacts in any way how you can sell targeted demographics?
 And then you are part of Hulu which has now announced a launch date.
 Could you talk about your expectations for that?

 Leslie Moonves - CBS Corp.